sambutracy/100-days-of-code/r1-log.md

-# #100DaysOfCode Log - Round 1 - [Your Name Here]
+# #100DaysOfCode Log - Round 1 - [Tracy Sambu]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [January 17, Tuesday , 2024].

 ## Log
+## 16th January, 2024: Made a commitment to focus on studying and understanding C#, Looked for resources and projects that align with my goals.
+I signed up for https://www.freecodecamp.org/learn/foundational-c-sharp-with-microsoft to kickstart and understaand the basics
 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com

 ### R1D2